Local Auto Insurance Coverage You Can Trust

 4. Is UM/UIM coverage worth it in Texas?

 Yes.
-Many Texas drivers carry only minimum limits — or none at all.
-UM/UIM protects you financially if they hit you.
+Many Texas drivers carry only minimum limits — or no insurance at all.
+UM/UIM coverage helps protect you financially if they cause an accident and cannot fully pay for your damages.

 5. Do you offer discounts?